-The highlight of the India Road Trip is on Day 08, where you will take a 4 hour Indian train ride from Delhi to Agra to witness one of the Seven Wonders of the World – The Taj Mahal.
-Spend the entire day in Agra and then get on an overnight train to Udaipur “the city of lakes” in Rajasthan.
+The highlight of the India Road Trip is today, witnessing one of the Seven Wonders of the World – The Taj Mahal.
+Visit the Taj Mahal at sunrise and spend the day by the river Yamuna to marvel at its beautiful architecture and its surroundings.
+Later in the evening, hop into an overnight train to Udaipur, “the city of lakes” in Rajasthan.

 Agra to Udaipur (Air conditioned Indian Railways)